Purple Heart: History

 On 13 June 1985, the Senate approved an amendment to the 1985 Defense Authorization Bill, which changed the precedence of the Purple Heart award, from immediately above the Good Conduct Medal to immediately above the Meritorious Service Medals.
 Public Law 99-145 authorized the award for wounds received as a result of friendly fire.
 Public Law 104-106 expanded the eligibility date, authorizing the award of the Purple Heart to a former prisoner of war who was wounded after 25 April 1962.
 The National Defense Authorization Act for the Fiscal Year 1998 (Public Law 105–85) changed the criteria to delete authorization for the award of the Purple Heart to any non-military U.S. national serving under competent authority in any capacity with the Armed Forces.
 This change was effective 18 May 1998.

+In February 2015, the National Defense Authorization Act was amended to include "attacks carried out by individuals or entities in communication with a foreign terrorist organization beforehand and the act was inspired or motivated by the foreign terrorist organization" when considering awarding the Purple Heart medal.
+Secretary of the Army John McHugh announced the change to reflect that several service members would be receiving the medal as a result of the 2009 terror attacks at Fort Hood.
+This authorization would again be used for the Little Rock Recruiting Office shooting and the NAS Pensacola shooting.
+It would apparently used again in 2026 after Secretary of Defense Pete Hegseth announced that the two West Virginia National Guard soldiers shot in Washington D.C. would also be awarded the medal.

 During World War II, 1,506,000 Purple Heart medals were manufactured, many in anticipation of the estimated casualties resulting from the planned Allied invasion of Japan.
 By the end of the war, even accounting for medals lost, stolen, or wasted, nearly 500,000 remained.
 The total combined American military casualties of the seventy years following the end of World War II—including the Korean and Vietnam Wars—did not exceed that number.
 In 2000, there remained 120,000 Purple Heart medals in stock between all US Armed Forces.
 The existing surplus allowed combat units in Iraq and Afghanistan to keep Purple Hearts on hand for immediate award to soldiers wounded in the field.
 The Defense Supply Center in Philadelphia (DSCP), responsible for overseeing the production and distribution of the medals to each branch of the US Military, has ordered the creation of thousands more Purple Hearts since 2000.
 Identical in specification to those made in the 1940s, these new medals are today interspersed with stocks of the old surplus.

 In 2009 National Geographic estimated the number of Purple Hearts given as: